ample/dev-playbook/docs/code/starter-kit/README.md

 Much of the magic that happens within the Starter Kit has to do with the process of importing content into a normalized source, and then loading and transforming that source into the front-end code.

 :::tip
 Many of these plugins work together to build a cohesive experience.
-While we've worked to make them less inter-dependent, then are somewhat interwoven.
-It's important to understand the role of each, so that if you want to rip one out or adjust it, you know what else you may affect along the way.
+While we've worked to make them less inter-dependent, they are somewhat interwoven.
+It's important to understand the role of each so that if you want to rip one out or adjust it, you know what else you may affect along the way.
 :::

 In general, though, you can learn about [our approach to data architecture here](/code/data-architecture/).

 Here are the plugins that bring the data to life:

-- Data Importer: This is the CMS engine that imports data from various content management systems, normalizes it, then writes it to markdown files.
+- Data Importer: This is the CMS engine that imports data from various content management systems, normalize it, then writes it to markdown files.
 - [Schema](https://github.com/ample/gatsby-starter-ample/tree/main/plugins/gatsby-ample-schema): One of the most annoying scenarios in working with markdown files in a Gatsby project is when you use GraphQL to query for a key-value pair that doesn't exist or is a different type/shape than expected.
 Type inference is a big part of the magic of Gatsby's GraphQL engine, but it can cause problems.
-The schema plugin provides a DSL for writing out the entire data schema in one a single source of truth.
+The schema plugin provides a DSL for writing out the entire data schema in one single source of truth.
-- [Remark Ample](https://github.com/ample/gatsby-starter-ample/tree/main/plugins/gatsby-remark-ample): This is far and away the most complex piece of this entire ecosystem.
-It is built on top of [gatsby-transformer-remark](https://www.gatsbyjs.com/plugins/gatsby-transformer-remark/), but provides a cleaner way to work with data abstracted from markdown source files.
+- [Remark Ample](https://github.com/ample/gatsby-starter-ample/tree/main/plugins/gatsby-remark-ample): This is far and away from the most complex piece of this entire ecosystem.
+It is built on top of [gatsby-transformer-remark](https://www.gatsbyjs.com/plugins/gatsby-transformer-remark/) but provides a cleaner way to work with data abstracted from markdown source files.
 It, in large part, relies on gatsby-ample-schema, though it could _technically_ function without it.
 - [Pages](https://github.com/ample/gatsby-starter-ample/tree/main/plugins/gatsby-ample-pages): This plugin sets up the [Flexible Page Model](http://localhost:8000/code/data-architecture/#the-flexible-page-model), along with one structured page type.
 It relies on gatsby-remark-ample.
 - [Redirects](https://github.com/ample/gatsby-starter-ample/tree/main/plugins/gatsby-ample-redirects): We always seem to need redirects, so we have them set up by default.